VolkanSah/Check-Git-ML-Repo-Analyzer/README.md

 # Check Git - ML Repo Analyzer

 Quick tool to detect fake ML training repositories that are just API wrappers.

-For the community ["Wall of Shames"](https://github.com/wall-of-shames?view_as=public) Please read and learn and save the world from scammers with der Wannabe AI tools!
-Thanks from JADE, NCF, RustySafe and Friends
+Built for the ["Wall of Shames"](https://github.com/wall-of-shames?view_as=public) community - help save the world from wannabe AI scammers.

 ## What it does